-In my line of work you can’t help but think of all the things someone could put an extra $20,000 towards—such as paying off debt, planning for retirement or enjoying more activities and vacations with family, to name a few.
+In my line of work you can’t help but think of the financial side of people's lives.
+CHM's low cost could enable people to do things such as paying off debt, planning for retirement or enjoying more activities and vacations with family, to name a few.

-I didn’t feel my previous healthcare program had my best interest in mind, but CHM is the opposite.
+I know that CHM has my best interests in mind.
 CHM provides a way for like-minded Christian members to participate in affordable healthcare and employs staff who work for members’ benefit and pray for them in times of need.

 As a financial expert and a CHM participant, I want to encourage other members to shop around for healthcare services and to not be afraid to ask for discounts.
 I’ve found that physicians and practices are generally quite willing to provide more reasonable costs when they learn you’re paying cash.

 The wonderful thing about getting discounts is that you’re not just helping ministry members, you’re helping yourself.
 By keeping medical costs low, you help keep membership costs low.